 The key input parameters into the measurement of ECL are the probability of default (PD), loss given default (LGD) and exposure at default (EAD).
-These parameters are derived from internally developed statistical models, other historical data using both internal and external factors, and incorporates forward-looking information.
+These parameters are derived from internally developed statistical models, historical data or benchmarks using both internal and external factors, and incorporates forward-looking information.

-PD estimates are estimates at a certain date., For corporate exposures, corporate PD estimates are internally derived using the Bank's central default tendency for the Corporate portfolio, For financial institutions and sovereign government exposures, the PDs are based on external rating data of all global financial institutions rated by Standard & Poor's.
+PD estimates are estimates at a certain date., For corporate exposures, corporate TTC PD estimates are internally derived using the Bank's central default tendency for the Corporate portfolio, For Banks/Fls exposures, the Bank applies a separate set of TTC PDs that are developed based on external rating data of global financial institutions.
+Furthermore, for Sovereign exposures, the Bank applies a separate set of TTC PDs that are based on external rating data of Sovereigns rated by Standard & Poor's (S&P).

-The PIT PD estimates are converted to PIT PDs using the Vasicek model.
+The TTC PD estimates are converted to PIT PDs using the Regression model for the Loans portfolio and Vasicek model for the Investments securities and placements portfolio.
 For exposures that have tenors in excess of one year and that are assessed on lifetime PDs, Cumulative lifetime PDs are calculated by compounding the 12-month PIT PDs.

 LGD is the magnitude of the likely loss if there is a default.
-The Group estimates LGD parameters based on the history of recovery rates of claims against defaulted counterparties, based on historical data using both internal and external factors.
+The Group estimates LGD parameters based on the regulatory estimates.